calmmage/dev-env/dev/draft/project_management_v2/workalong.md

   - in brackets to the right of the project
 - [ ] Sort projects by recency within groups.

-- [ ] add config for which github orgs to use
 - [ ] add a simple clone_all_projects script based on our tool
   - specify target root? create main and secondary groups folders in there?
   - make sure to just add the ability to clone repos to our script